resources for voter mobilization

 2. When to Vote: Date of the Election

 The date of the election and the hours that polls are open are basic elements to voting successfully.
-These very basic details are easy to overlook, but having this information easily available can support voters’ plans to vote.
+These very basic details are easy to overlook, but having this information easily available can help voters make a concrete plan.

 3. Where to Vote: Finding Polling Places